MusicNovatory/Applications/Composition/Fugue/Class 7

 Fugue-line 3 for the remaining Alto voice,

-assuring that the static harmonic Primary Notes are exposed in the outer voices, and
+assuring that the static harmonic Primary Notes are exposed in the outer

 that the kinetic Secondary Notes are concealed in the inner voices.